navazjm/personal-site/README.md

 -   Post page
     -   Displays an article that the user selects from the Blog page

-I built my personal site using React and deployed using Heroku.
 I used 100% custom css to have complete creative control.
 The color theme is heavy inspired for my love for OneDark.

 ![demo](https://media.giphy.com/media/XUQUaXqMM0nROT54RR/giphy.gif)
 ![demo](https://media.giphy.com/media/OfUWl51KecSZTDyhXN/giphy.gif)